shageman/cobratest/README.md

 ## Usage

 cobratest [OPTION] [application path]

 Test runner employing the structure of Component-based Ruby/Rails apps to optimize what needs to run.

 Options are...
     -h, -H, --help                   Display this help message.

-        -r, --results                    DEFAULT Display the directories of the components in need of running tests -v, --verbose                    Verbose output of all parts of the calculation
+    -r, --results                    DEFAULT Display the directories of the components in need of running tests -v, --verbose                    Verbose output of all parts of the calculation -s, --since BRANCH               Specify BRANCH target to calculate against

 ## Example